Learning Models of Individual Behavior in Chess

-Although this was an important step, the ultimate realization of human behavior characterization would be the ability to emulate at the individual level.
-A model that could faithfully capture a particular person’s actions would be of clear use for automating different forms of interaction with them, and potentially for teaching them how to improve.
-However, in chess, just as in other domains such as medical diagnosis and text generation, extremely strong performance is often achieved by aggregating data over many people; it is far from clear whether the variation among individuals provides sufficiently distinctive signals to enable individualized models to do significantly better than these aggregate models.
+Although this was an important step, the ultimate realization of modeling human behavior would be the ability to capture decision-making style at the \emph{individual} level.
+A model that could faithfully capture a particular person’s actions would be of clear use for automating different forms of interaction with them, such as potentially teaching them how to improve.
+For example, a coach that understands how \emph{you} could improve in particular would clearly be more helpful than one who only understands people at your level in general.
+However, in chess, just as in other domains, such as medical diagnosis and text generation, strong AI performance is often achieved by aggregating data over many people; it is far from clear whether the variation among individuals provides sufficiently distinctive signals to enable individualized models to do significantly better than these aggregate models.
 Indeed, our hypothesis was that this would not be true.

-In this paper, we build models of individual human behavior in chess that outperform the coarse skill-level models in~\cite{maiakdd} by a significant margin, raising the move prediction accuracy for the individual player by 10 percentage points on average above the highest-performing coarse model.
+In this paper, we use chess as an application domain to demonstrate how to fine-tune a deep neural network to an individual person's behavior when there are thousands of examples per person, and explore the ramifications of this ability.
+In particular, we construct models of individual human decision-making in chess that significantly outperform previous aggregate population-level models~\cite{maiakdd} by a significant margin, raising move prediction accuracy for an individual player on average by over 4 percentage points.
 We achieve this by taking the open-source AlphaZero-like framework of~\cite{maiakdd} and applying recent fine-tuning and transfer learning methods to personalize move predictions to individual players.
-We thus use chess as an application domain to demonstrate how to fine-tune a deep neural network to an individual person when there are hundreds of thousands of examples per person, a property that has traditionally not been present in other domains.